NathanWhelan/Order-genes-by-evolutioanry-rate/README.md

 Order-genes-by-evolutioanry-rate
 ================================

-A python script to rank genes by evolutionary based on individuals gene trees
+A python script to rank genes by evolutionary rate based on individuals gene trees

 This script requires the python library dendropy.
+Please modify variables at top of file before running if needed.